Xon/XenForo-ConversationImprovements/README.md

 Once the conversation has >5 replies, User A can no longer post.
 Once the conversation has >10 replies, User A and User B can no longer post.

+### Conversation Likes

+Adds conversation likes.
+These Likes generate alerts, and additions to users news feed (with permission checks) as expected.

 #Permissions

 - Can Reply to Conversation.
 - Reply Limit for Conversation.
+- Like conversation messages.

 #Manual post-installation steps

-On installing for he first time, please rebuild the Search Index for the following content types:
+On installing for the first time, please rebuild the Search Index for the following content types:
 - Conversation
 - Conversation Messages

 #Performance impact

-1 extra query per conversation message posted due to indexing, and indexing itself.
+- 1 extra query per conversation message posted due to indexing, and indexing itself.
+- 2 extra columns per conversation message for Like data.